This post may contain affiliate links which give me a small commission at no extra charge to you!

 - Immature Digestive System/Gas Pain

 - Food Allergies or Sensitivities

 - Infant Reflux Pain

 - Exposure to Tobacco

 For centuries, it was believed that colic was caused by gastrointestinal or digestive distress in the newborn.

 But that is no longer believed to be the case.

-While some babies may indeed experience digestive pain or gas which causes inconsolable crying, there is little modern research to suggest this to be the actual cause of so-called “colic”.
+While many babies may indeed experience food sensitivities, digestive pain or gas which causes inconsolable crying, there is little modern research to suggest this to be the actual cause of so-called “colic”.